-The Tribunal serves at the ecclesiastical court for the Diocese.
-The Bishop is the Chief Judge of the Tribunal, but delegates his judicial authority to the Judicial Vicar who acts in his place.
-Our Tribunal has four Judges.
-There are four Defenders of the Bond who have a role in marriage cases.
-There is one Promoter of Justice, who acts like a District Attorney in criminal cases.
+The Tribunal serves as the ecclesiastical court for the Diocese.
+The Bishop is the Chief Judge of the Tribunal, but delegates his judicial authority to the Judicial Vicar, who acts in his place.
+Tribunal personnel assist and advise the Bishop in other canonical matters which affect the Diocese.

-This Tribunal has competency to prosecute or to vindicate the rights of physical or juridic persons or to declare facts.
+This Tribunal has competency to prosecute or to vindicate the rights of physical or juridical persons, or to declare facts.
 It can also impose or declare penalties, and assists in preparing cases that must be decided in Rome.

-A major portion of the Tribunal’s work involves persons who question their martial status.
+A major portion of the Tribunal’s work involves persons who question their marital status.
 They want to know if they are free to marry in the Catholic Church.
-In these situations the Tribunal investigates the validity of that union as to whether a person is bound by marriage or is free to marry.
+In these situations, the Tribunal investigates the validity of that union as to whether a person is bound by marriage or is free to marry.
 This office has helped thousands of Catholics within the Diocese to return to the Sacraments.